“A body of men holding themselves accountable to nobody ought not to be trusted by anybody.” ― Thomas Paine

 If you have followed me lately on Twitter, you may have noticed a slight, well let’s say, fervor pursing answers to the questions I posed to the ISTQB.
 Since publishing that letter a little over a week ago, an important conversation in the software testing community has been reignited over Twitter, LinkedIn, multiple blogs, and loaded up my inbox.
 And that conversation is NOT about testing certifications or the rackets employed to “regulate”, train, and issue them.
 Let me be clear, the certification debate is very important, but it is a symptom of a disease in our business: the disease of not owning our value proposition.

-I agree completely with Scott Barber, when he talks about testers needing to improve their ability to articulate their value to the business, as we are still losing this battle.
+I agree completely that testers needing to improve their ability to articulate their value to the business, as we are still losing this battle.
 There are plenty of voices outside our industry telling us software testing is too expensive, not aligned to the business, a commodity, or if we could just automate all these scripts we could fire all the testers!
 And to make matters worse, one of the loudest voices INSIDE our industry, these self-appointed “qualification boards” selling 40 question, multiple choice exams with a passing grade of 65% say:

 “Your company’s return on investment (ROI) for ISTQB Software Tester Certification is outstanding.”